-The Department proposes to change the section heading to "English language learners and individuals with disabilities" to update terminology and to better reflect the section's content.
+The Department proposes to change the section heading to "English language learners" to update terminology and to better reflect the section's content as proposed for amendment.

 The Department proposes an amendment at N.J.A.C.
 6A:20-2.3(a)1, which requires English language learners to be referred to appropriate classes in the adult high school to attain English language proficiency.
-The paragraph also requires the principal of the adult high school to refer the person to the nearest adult program with staff available to meet the adult's the language improvement needs if they cannot be met by the adult high school.
-The Department proposes to replace "the nearest adult program with staff available to meet the adult's needs" with "a New Jersey Department of Labor and Workforce Development Career Connections site (https://careerconnections.nj.gov/)."
+The paragraph also requires the principal of the adult high school to refer the person to the nearest adult program with staff available to meet the adult's language improvement needs if they cannot be met by the adult high school.
+The Department proposes to replace "the nearest adult program with staff available to meet the adult's language improvement of Labor and Workforce Development Career Connections site (https://careerconnections.nj.gov/)."
 The proposed amendment will specify the type of site to which principals would direct individuals to obtain the support they need.